kimrenie/final-kimrenie/submission.md

     * a2dissite                                                 <!-- answer -->

 11. What happens when a user enters a URL into the browser?
     * The IP of the server we are trying to reach is identified with DNS lookup and the browser then makes a TCP connection with this server.
 After this is successful, an HTTP request is sent in order to ask for the resources identified within the URL.
-This request is processed, approved, and the website is displayed on the user's browser!                                                   <!-- answer -->
+This request is processed and approved through TCP/IP and the website is displayed on the user's browser!                                                   <!-- answer -->

 ---
 You may earn extra credit in this part of the assignment by: